 • When I experienced my first samadhi at 19, I thought that nothing could top that.
 I was wrong.

-• Last years before immigration I lived alone, with a heavy steal panel on my double door for protection.
-I carried a tiny pepper spray weapon with me, and was ready to invoke connections, lye about diseases, fight, or or die if the situation becomes hopeless.
+• The Last years before immigration, I lived alone, with a heavy steel panel on my double door for protection.
+I carried a tiny pepper spray weapon with me, and was ready to invoke connections, lye about diseases, fight, or die if the situation becomes hopeless.
 If you heard about post-soviet 90-s era, I was in that horror.

 • During those years, I increased the duration of my meditation on point and kundalini to 30–40 minutes.
 Then I almost stopped doing it, because I thought I have internalized the process enough to access the state at any time.
 In reality, it largely faded with time.
 But I do meditate any moment I can and want.